hackshackers/hackshackers-hugo-content/blog/2017/03/More-content-on-the-new-website.md

-Happy St. Patrick's Day, hacks and hackers!
-If you missed it, Hacks/Hackers launched a [new website](hackshackers.com) last week:
+Beware the ides of March, hacks and hackers!
+(Whatever that means.)
+In case you missed it, we launched a [new website](hackshackers.com) last week:

 {{< tweet 840310043379654656 >}}